ronniel1/json-formatter/README.md

 JSON Formatter
 ==============
+**This fork has changed to support Red Hat's Assisted-Installer specific json files**

 Chrome extension for printing JSON and JSONP nicely when you visit it 'directly' in a browser tab.